Any Coloured Nursing Maillot— Square Neck/Regular Bottom (Italian Recycled Knit Nylon & Lycra)

 - Stitching across the chest and leg seams is concealed for a finessed finished, impervious to change over time.

 - To ensure the seams remain hidden, the lining to the front panel has been secured to the rubber across the full width of the neckline and through the leg seams to the crotch.
 This makes the crotch especially comfortable too!

 - Side darts have been added to allow for the bust and let the fabric do what it has been designed to do, with regards to support.

 - The cut is just high enough on the hip to lengthen the leg in the eyes of the viewer, without drawing attention to the trick being played.

 - For fabric we use Vita from Carvico in Milan.
 It is 78% Recycled Nylon, a.k.a.
 "Econyl" and 22% Xtra Life Lycra.
 (See technical data from the Australian importer).

-- For elasticity and endurance, 0.63mm thick treated latex has been used in the following widths: 6mm across the front leg seams; 8mm across the neck, and buttocks and; 12mm across the back seam and through the adjustable straps.
+- For elasticity and endurance, 0.63mm thick treated latex has been used in the following widths: 6mm across the front leg seams; 8mm across the neck, back and buttocks and; 12mm through the adjustable straps.

 - All metal hardware is moulded exclusively for Pride.
 Electrostatic rack plating contains no heavy metals, for example cadmium, chromium, copper, mercury, nickel or lead.

 - Each piece hand cut and sewn in Newcastle East in Australia.